SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 print(submission.text)
 ```

-And just like that, your payment is on its way!

 ## Track the Payment Manually

 There are several ways to monitor your payment and track it on its way through the system.
 The easiest one is to query the submission resource that you created above: